-The Japanese word mura means unevenness, or irregularity.
-This type of waste is one that can contribute to the creation of muda waste.
+Mura means “unevenness” or “irregularity.”
 To prevent mura from occurring, the goal is to have a balanced and streamlined process so that no one stage has a bottleneck.

-The Japanese word muri means overburdened, or beyond one's power.
+The Japanese word muri means “overburdened” or “beyond one's power.”
 In terms of workload, muri indicates an unreasonable amount of work.
-In terms of machinery, muri can cause damage to machinery, leading to costly repairs.
+Muri can also cause damage to machinery, leading to costly repairs.
 In terms of employees, muri can result in absenteeism, illness, and burnout.

 There are different strategies for how to create a culture of continuous improvement.
-Here are a few common methodologies used to implement continuous process improvements.
+Here are a few common ones.

 There are four main steps of the PDCA cycle: